htkhiem/.emacs.d/README.md

 - `C-s`: search
 - `M-x query-replace RET (search phrase) RET (replacement)`: search-and-replace

+### Vietnamese input
+- `C-\`: toggles between English and Vietnamese Telex mode (uses built-in `leim`, no need for, and not affected by, ibus)

+Note: Emacs defaults to English on startup.

 ### Automatic code formatting
 - `M-x RET f-a-b`: format all buffers to their respective code standards.